whg/teva/readme.md

 2. To run the tethering, execute `tether`.
 This will populate the right folders when the photos get tethered.

+3. When you're done, or something goes wrong, execute the `stop`.

 Making GIFs
 -----------